-Pomeranian training can go a long way towards preparing your Pom for show on the off chance that you need to.
-Poms are known for their insight and extraordinary learning aptitudes.
+Pomeranian training can go a long way towards grooming Pomeranians for show on the off chance that you need or want to.
+Poms are known for their insight and extraordinary learning aptitude.
 This makes them a breed perfect for the show ring.

 You need a good grooming book, electric clippers, clippers specifically made for trimming dog nails, scissors, combs, brushes, and a good conditioning shampoo, preferably colour enhancing formulated for dogs.
 The hardest part is clipping the nails so get your vet to show you how it is done beforehand.

 Bathe your Pom by placing it in a tub / sink, lather with shampoo, rinse thoroughly and towel him dry.
 Blow dry the fur with a good dog dryer, then comb & back-comb, first with a medium comb, then with a fine comb.
 Brush and backbrush the fur with a medium-soft slicker.
 Brush your Pomeranian’s teeth with a dog tooth brush and tooth paste.
 Using warm water, gently clean around the eye area.
 Apply flea and tick preventative, if not already included in the shampoo.

 Show cuts are standardized by the kennel club.
 They are usually meant to show the natural coat of the animal, so minimal styling is necessary.
 Check with your kennel club for specific guidelines.
 Lightly trim and shape around the eyes, ears, head, paws, tail, rear and sanitary areas, using electric clippers and scissors, as permitted by the guidelines.